Being Denied Unemployment in Kentucky

 If you were denied unemployment benefits despite your unemployment being a direct result of wrongful termination, you have the right to pursue an unemployment denial appeal.

-What to do If You Have Your Unemployment Compensation Benefits Denied
+What to Do If Your Kentucky Unemployment Benefits are Denied

 What Is Unemployment Insurance?